jonegil/gui-with-gio/teleprompter/index.md

 ## Source code

 Time for code.
-We´ll zoom out a bit and look at the main blocks and structure of the program.
+We´ll zoom out a bit and start with the main blocks and structure of the program.

 ### Section 1 - Starting up